SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Introduction

-To address these challenges, we introduce SignRoundV2, an enhanced post-training quantization framework building upon the original SignRound~\citep{cheng2024optimize}.
-Our method is driven by two key insights.
-First, an effective sensitivity metric must capture both the local parameter distortion caused by quantization and its global impact on task loss.
-We design a simple yet highly effective metric that integrates gradient information with quantization-induced parameter deviation, yielding a far more reliable signal for ABQ than existing proxies.
-Then given a target average bit budget, SignRoundV2 employs dynamic programming to convert layer-wise sensitivity scores into an optimal bit configuration.
-Second, we observe that the initialization of quantization parameters especially scale is critical for extremely low-bit stability, consistent with findings from recent PTQ literature~\citep{lin2024awq,ma2024era}.
-Accordingly, inspired by the importance matrix in llama.cpp~\citep{ggerganov_llamacpp}, we introduce a lightweight pre-tuning search that rapidly identifies high-quality initialization values before the main tuning stage, substantially improving recoverable accuracy.
-Figure \ref{fig:Overall} compares our method with state-of-the-art baselines, showing that it achieves similar performance at significantly lower cost and avoids the issues associated with Quantization Aware Training (QAT), which are discussed in Section~\ref{sec:related}.
-In summary, our contributions are three-fold. \begin{itemize} \item We propose a simple and efficient sensitivity metric that integrates gradient information with quantization-induced parameter deviations.
-This metric captures both local parameter distortions and their global impact on task loss, providing a reliable guide for adaptive bit-width quantization. \item We incorporate a lightweight pre-tuning search for quantization scales prior to the main tuning stage, enhancing both stability and final model accuracy under extremely low-bit settings.
-Experimental results demonstrate that this strategy achieves performance on par with recent efficient QAT methods. \item We develop a fast, adaptive mixed-precision quantization method and show that it achieves competitive performance compared to existing QAT approaches, while incurring substantially lower quantization cost. \end{itemize}
+To address these challenges, we introduce SignRoundV2, an enhanced post-training quantization framework building upon SignRound~\citep{cheng2024optimize}.
+Our method first utilizes a simple yet efficient adaptive mixed-precision strategy that integrates gradient information with quantization-induced deviations to capture both local parameter distortion and global task impact.
+By leveraging these reliable sensitivity signals, SignRoundV2 employs dynamic programming~\citep{bellman1966dynamic} to efficiently determine the optimal layer-wise bit configuration for a given budget, substantially narrowing the performance gap between quantized and full-precision models even under aggressive compression.
+Second, we emphasize that stabilizing the optimization process is important in extremely low-bit regimes.
+Building on findings that quantization parameter initialization is critical~\citep{lin2024awq,ma2024era}, we introduce a lightweight pre-tuning search, inspired by the importance matrix in llama.cpp~\citep{ggerganov_llamacpp}, to rapidly identify high-quality initial scales before the main tuning stage.
+To further ensure optimization stability, we incorporate a loss filtering mechanism that excludes loss outliers during tuning, preventing outlier gradients from degrading the learned quantization parameters.
+Figure~\ref{fig:Overall} compares our method to state-of-the-art baselines, showing that it achieves similar performance at significantly lower cost and avoids the issues associated with Quantization-Aware Training (QAT), which are discussed in Section~\ref{sec:related}.
+In summary, our contributions are three-fold. \begin{itemize} \item We introduce an efficient adaptive mixed-precision strategy that leverages gradient information and quantization-induced deviations to guide layer-wise bit allocation via dynamic programming, maintaining high performance even under aggressive compression. \item We employ simple yet effective stabilization techniques, such as loss filtering and a lightweight pre-tuning scale search, to improve stability and accuracy in extremely low-bit regimes. \item We demonstrate that SignRoundV2 achieves competitive accuracy compared with recent high-cost QAT and vector-quantization methods in weight-only quantization, while requiring substantially lower quantization cost and maintaining strong performance in weight-activation scenarios. \end{itemize}